microsoft/diskspd-for-linux/CONTRIBUTING.md

 These features will be added specifically for benchmarking Azure Linux systems, but may be useful in other contexts too.

-- print out whether fua caching is in use (/sys/module/libata/parameters/fua)
+- additional caching options displayed in results

 ## Windows diskspd features